-“The DTM will catalogue the indigenous peoples’ reasons for migrating, the circumstances of that migration and their priority needs in accessing services – such as social assistance, food security, housing, health, livelihoods and education,” said IOM Brazil spokesperson Juliana Hack.
+“The DTM will catalogue the indigenous peoples’ reasons for migrating, the circumstances of that migration and their priority needs in accessing services – such as social assistance, food security, housing, health, livelihoods and education,” said IOM Brazil spokesperson Julianna Hack.

 She noted that the DTM survey will also compile a population profile, citing the ethnic-cultural characteristics of the different indigenous groups who have entered Brazil in recent years.

 This initiative is crucial, said Mariana Neris, Brazil’s National Secretary of Global Protection.

 “Our participation in the DTM will bring contributions from a human rights perspective,” she said.
 “The ministry will integrate the data analysis teams’ findings, which will help formulate and implement public policies to promote and protect this population.”

 The survey’s pilot phase started in Boa Vista and the capital, Brasilia.
 Other cities are being identified with the support of local governments.
 The study will be carried out within the framework of the Technical Cooperation Agreements between the Ministry of Citizenship and IOM.